linickx/phpbb_recent_topics/trunk/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress

-1. Configure the plugin, you need to tell wordpress about phpbb, this is done in the wordpress menu 'Options' -> 'phpBB Recent Topics'
+1. Configure the plugin, you need to tell wordpress about phpbb, this is done in the wordpress menu 'Settings' -> 'phpBB Recent Topics'

 	The following Settings are required: